 There are many different elements to each situation involving the loss of a loved one.
 Some people have family staying or dropping by all the time, and would appreciate a meal dropped off on the porch so that they do not have to deal with another visitor.
 Others may have recently moved to the area and would be surprisingly enthusiastic if you offered to stay and share the meal together.

 Some people are night owls and would love for you to stay and play video games; others are early risers and would be blessed by a small gift of good coffee, tea, or cocoa.
 Some people feel as if everyone is avoiding them; others wish everyone would.
 Some people want a hug or someone to talk to; others do not.

 When in doubt, ask, and be ready to oblige any answer without taking offense.

 - Use disposable containers to bring the meal – this keeps the recipients from having to wash and return dishes.
-Purchase simple plastic containers or foil dishes at your local discount or “dollar store”, save jars and plastic containers from store-bought foods (Costco-size containers are useful), or include a complete set of food storage containers as a gift.
-Be sure to note that you do not need the containers back
+Purchase simple plastic containers or foil dishes at your local discount or “dollar store”, save jars and plastic containers from store-bought foods (Costco-size containers are useful), get bulk packs of foil pans on Amazon, or include a complete set of food storage containers as a gift.
+Be sure to note that you do not need the containers back.

 - Consider including paper plates and plastic utensils so there are no dishes to wash

-- Include a detailed list of all ingredients; this helps to address any potential allergins or dietary issues
+- Include a detailed list of all ingredients; this helps to address any potential allergens or dietary issues

 - Include a few pantry-stocking extras: a box of mac & cheese, crackers, a roll of paper towels, toilet paper (seriously!!)